slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

+*'Great minds discuss ideas.
+Average minds discuss events.
+Small minds discuss people.' -- Henry Thomas Buckle*

 Treat your haters like toddlers.

+Once they stop talking to you, they start to talk about you.
 Outliers inspire envy.
-[Intelligence](chapter_appendix.md#on-intelligence), [wealth](chapter_appendix.md#on-wealth), [ambition](chapter_appendix.md#on-ambition-and-motivation), [fame](chapter_appendix.md#on-fame), [luck](/chapter_appendix.md#on-luck), [beauty](chapter_appendix.md#on-beauty), [health](chapter_appendix.md#on-stress-and-health), freedom and a mix of them ([lifestyle](chapter_appendix.md#on-lifestyle)) are the main triggers.
+[Intelligence](chapter_appendix.md#on-intelligence), [wealth](chapter_appendix.md#on-wealth), [ambition](chapter_appendix.md#on-ambition-and-motivation), [fame](chapter_appendix.md#on-fame), [luck](chapter_appendix.md#on-luck), [beauty](chapter_appendix.md#on-beauty), [health](chapter_appendix.md#on-stress-and-health), freedom and a mix of them ([lifestyle](chapter_appendix.md#on-lifestyle)) are the main triggers.

 > *'Remember if people talk behind your back, it only means you are two steps ahead.' -- Fannie Flagg*

-> *'They called her witch because she knew how to heal herself.'*
+> *'They called her witch because she knew how to heal herself.' -- Te' V. Smith (Here we are, reflections of a God gone mad)*

 > *'Think as you like but behave like others.'
 'Never appear too perfect.' -- Robert Greene (38th and 46th law of power)*

 > *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*

-> *'Have exactly one vice.
-Two is too much.
-None makes you boring.
-Drink cocktails.
-Beer is for uncreative people.'*

-> *'Great minds discuss ideas.
-Average minds discuss events.
-Small minds discuss people.' -- Henry Thomas Buckle*

 When people criticize your life they are speaking about their fears and limitations not yours.
-Only take advice from [those achieving what you want to achieve](chapter_1_self.md#on-feedback).
+Only take advice from [those achieving what you want to achieve](chapter_1_self.md#on-feedback-and-mentorship).
 Ignore and be flattered by the rest.
+Never hate people who are jealous of you.
+Respect their jealousy, they think that you're better than them.

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*
-> *'Don’t argue your path with other people.
-Walk it.' -- Lazy Yogi*

 > *'It is not greed that drives the world, but envy.' -- Warren Buffet*
-> *'Never hate people who are jealous of you.
-Respect their jealousy, they think that you're better than them.'*
-> *'Once they stop talking to you, they start to talk about you.'*

-> *'Consensus happens just in the beginning and in the end of something.'*

 However beware of blindspots, not all criticism is envy.
+When somebody says something bad about you, is negativity.
+When everyone says it, is advice.

 > *'Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.' -- Ralph Waldo Emerson*
-> *'When somebody says something bad about you, is negativity.
-When everyone says it, is advice.'*

-> *'The important thing is not to stop questioning.
-Curiosity has its own reason for existing.'*

 <!--
+Consensus happens just in the beginning and in the end of something.
+The important thing is not to stop questioning.
+Curiosity has its own reason for existing.
 > *'Never tell the truth to people who are not worthy of it.' --  Mark Twain* -->